-- 4.1.1 Reduce the risk of exposure to exotic diseases in the Hawaiian Archipelago through quarantine, vector control, and education programs [1, P] - 4.1.2 Increase surveillance on Necker and Nihoa Islands, as these are the places where interaction between MHI and NWHI seals is most likely [2, R] - 4.1.3 Further develop protocols for improving early detection of diseases in seals by opportunistic sampling for diseases [1, R] - 4.1.4 Continue to examine sick animals in the NWHI and MHI to determine cause(s) of disease and to treat them appropriately [1, I] - 4.1.5 Develop and implement contingency management plans for known high-risk diseases [1, R/I] - 4.1.6 Evaluate the use of vaccines for monk seals to high-risk diseases (e.g. morbillivirus, WNV, leptospira vaccines) [2, R] - 4.1.7 Investigate what research on deworming should be conducted (on other species or on monk seals) in order to improve juvenile survival by reduction of parasite stress, including the potential negative impacts if not conducted properly [2, R] - 4.1.8 Investigate management actions to prevent mother pup pairs from coming in contact with contaminated streams [2, I]
+- 4.1.1 Reduce the risk of exposure to exotic diseases in the Hawaiian Archipelago through quarantine, vector control, and education programs [1, P] - 4.1.2 Increase surveillance on Necker and Nihoa Islands, as these are the places where interaction between MHI and NWHI seals is most likely [2, R] - 4.1.3 Further develop protocols for improving early detection of diseases in seals by opportunistic sampling for diseases [1, R] - 4.1.4 Continue to examine sick animals in the NWHI and MHI to determine cause(s) of disease and to treat them appropriately [1, I] - 4.1.5 Develop and implement contingency management plans for known highrisk diseases [1, R/I] - 4.1.6 Evaluate the use of vaccines for monk seals to high-risk diseases (e.g. morbillivirus, WNV, leptospira vaccines) [2, R] - 4.1.7 Investigate whether controlled research on deworming could be conducted (on other species or on monk seals) in order to improve juvenile survival by reduction of parasite stress, including the potential negative impacts if not conducted properly [2, R]

-4.1.9 Plan for and take appropriate management actions if northern elephant seals from California are found in the HI chain [3, I]
+- 4.1.8 Investigate management actions to prevent mother-pup pairs from coming in contact with contaminated streams [2, I] - 4.1.9 Plan for and take appropriate management actions if northern elephant seals from California are found in the Hawaiian Archipelago [3, I]

-Gastrointestinal parasite load reduction through worming should be evaluated in a wellcontrolled study as a possible means of easing the stress on young seals and possibly increasing survival [4.1.7].
-Some diseases that may already be in the monk seal population (evidenced by serological titers) and others not yet known in monk seals may affect survival of diseased individuals and/or reproductive success of females.
+Some diseases that may already be in the monk seal population (evidenced by serological titers) and others not yet known in monk seals may affect survival of individuals and/or reproductive success of females.
 Further investigation into possible current or future links between infectious disease and survival or reproductive failure should be studied [4.2.].

-- 4.2 Determine the associations between reproductive failure, survival, and infectious diseases [2, R] - 4.3 Maintain current disease monitoring programs (1,P)
+4.2 When data is sufficient, determine the associations between reproductive failure, survival, and infectious diseases [2, R]